Akasuyi/Akasuyi/README.md

 I am now an undergraduate majoring in information management and information system in Fujian Normal University.
 I will be in Tianjin university for my master's degree next year.
 My main research interest is natural language processing.

 ## Education
-2017 - 2021 &emsp;&emsp;&emsp; BS in Information management and information system &emsp;&emsp;&emsp; Fujian Normal University
+2017 - 2021 &emsp; BS in Information management and information system &emsp; Fujian Normal University

 ## Research Interests
 Explainable ML, Text generation